stijn-dejongh/lovecraft_public_domain/raw_converts/cc.md

 Odd Idol Found in His Possession.
 Inquiry
 to Follow.

-The Morrison Co.&rsquo;s freighter   Vigilant,   bound from Valparaiso, arrived this morning at its wharf in Darling Harbour, having in tow the battled and disabled but heavily armed steam yacht   Alert   of Dunedin, N. Z., which was sighted April 12th in S. Latitude 34&deg; 21&prime;,
+The Morrison Co.'s freighter   Vigilant,   bound from Valparaiso, arrived this morning at its wharf in Darling Harbour, having in tow the battled and disabled but heavily armed steam yacht   Alert   of Dunedin, N. Z., which was sighted April 12th in S. Latitude 34&deg; 21&prime;,
 W. Longitude 152&deg; 17&prime; with one living and one dead man aboard.